-As Trump mulls whether to run for President again in 2024, the various legal challenges carry high stakes that could bear criminal sanctions, steep financial penalties, or threaten him politically.
+As Trump runs for President again in 2024, the various legal challenges carry high stakes that could bear criminal sanctions, steep financial penalties, or threaten him politically.
 Trump has denied wrongdoing in all matters.

-Here’s what to know about the major ongoing investigations into former President Trump.
+Here’s what to know about the major investigations into former President Trump.

 Federal investigation into classified documents

-The affidavit stated that the investigation began as the result of a tip from the U.S. National Archives and Records Administration (NARA) in February, informing the Justice Department that they had received 15 boxes of records on January 18 from Trump’s office in Mar-a-Lago.
+The affidavit stated that the investigation began as the result of a tip from the U.S. National Archives and Records Administration (NARA) in February 2021, informing the Justice Department that they had received 15 boxes of records the previous month from Trump’s office in Mar-a-Lago.
 The boxes were reported by NARA to contain “highly classified documents,” per the affidavit.
 The Justice Department then opened a criminal investigation to determine how such documents were removed from the White House and came to be stored at Mar-a-Lago, per the affidavit, which also stated that the Justice Department had “probable cause to believe” that additional classified documents were still at Mar-a-Lago.